ambroseya/audition-demo-code/README.md

 # audition-demo-code
-This repository is example sample plugins written for a video tutorial.
+This repository is example sample plugins written for a video tutorial on organizing portfolio content.